Accessibility

 Accessibility for Visitors

-The Museum of the Albemarle welcomes ALL visitors to discover the past; to reflect on their own lives and their place in history; and to preserve state, regional, and local history for future generations.
+The Museum of the Albemarle welcomes all visitors to discover the past; to reflect on their own lives and their place in history; and to preserve state, regional, and local history for future generations.

 Visitors with mobility disabilities